Title Screen Film Genre(s), Title, Year, (Country), Length, Director, Description

 You Can't Take It With You (1938), 126 minutes, D: Frank Capra

-A great, Best Picture-winning screwball comedy directed by Frank Capra from the Pulitzer Prize-winning play from Hart and Kaufman.
-Receptionist/secretary Alice Sycamore (Jean Arthur) is the beautiful and sane daughter of an eccentric, poor but happy family, run by philosophical patriarch/grandfather Martin Vanderhof (Lionel Barrymore).
+A great, endearing Best Picture-winning screwball comedy directed by Frank Capra from the Pulitzer Prize-winning play from Moss Hart and George S. Kaufman.
+Receptionist/secretary Alice Sycamore (Jean Arthur) is the beautiful and sane daughter of an eccentric and happy family, run by philosophical patriarch/grandfather Martin Vanderhof (Lionel Barrymore).
 Family members are involved in free-wheeling activities including painting and sculpture, ballet dancing, fireworks invention and experimentation, xylophone playing, mystery writing and more.
 Alice works in the offices of capitalist Anthony P. Kirby (Edward Arnold), a rich conservative banker.
 She fears that she may never marry, due to her crazy family.
-However, she becomes engaged to Kirby's son Tony (James Stewart), the down-to-earth son.
+However, she becomes engaged to Kirby's son Tony Kirby (James Stewart), a down-to-earth son.
 Problems erupt when the two incompatible families are to meet for dinner at the Sycamore's house before the wedding.
 The Kirbys mistakenly arrive one day early, fireworks are accidently set off, everyone is carted off to jail, and the relationship between Tony and Alice is quickly put in serious jeopardy - will their love win out?